 - Based on the ARC assessment, the applicant has met the academic requirement and advances to the National Professional Practice Examination.

 - Based on the ARC assessment, applicants who do not meet the academic requirement are assigned technical exam(s) to demonstrate whether they have an equivalent academic background and the knowledge required for licensing.
 PEO has two streams of technical exams: confirmatory or specific examination program.

-Upon PEO confirming the non-CEAB applicant has met the academic requirement, the applicant will advance to step 2 - writing the Professional Practice Exam (PPE).
+Upon PEO confirming the Non-CEAB applicant has met the academic requirement, the applicant will advance to step 2 - writing the National Professional Practice Exam (NPPE).

-Upon the successful completion of the PPE, the applicant will be required to provide additional information in regards to the experience requirement.
+Upon the successful completion of the NPPE, the applicant will be required to provide additional information in regards to the experience requirement.